ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 Schedule Tasks and Actors to Placement Groups (Use Reserved Resources)
 ----------------------------------------------------------------------

-In the previous section, we created a placement group that reserves ``{"CPU": 1, "GPU: 1"}`` from a 2 CPU and 2 GPU node.
+In the previous section, we created a placement group that reserved ``{"CPU": 1, "GPU: 1"}`` from a 2 CPU and 2 GPU node.

 Now let's schedule an actor to the placement group.
-You can schedule actors/tasks to the placement group using :class:`options(scheduling_strategy=PlacementGroupSchedulingStrategy(...)) <ray.util.scheduling_strategies.PlacementGroupSchedulingStrategy>`.
+You can schedule actors or tasks to a placement group using :class:`options(scheduling_strategy=PlacementGroupSchedulingStrategy(...)) <ray.util.scheduling_strategies.PlacementGroupSchedulingStrategy>`.

 .. tabbed:: Python